EXCLUSIVE-'Dumb mistake’ exposed Iranian hand behind fake Proud Boy U.S. election emails -sources

 Within hours of the video being circulated this week, which purported to come from a American far-right group known as The Proud Boys, intelligence officials and major email platform providers, such as Alphabet Inc's GOOGL.O Google and Microsoft Corp MSFT.O, began closely analyzing computer code that appeared in the hackers' video.

-While the emails, which demanded that voters change their party affiliation to the Republic Party and vote for President Donald Trump or “we will come after you,” appeared to come from info @officialproudboys[].com, the address was inauthentic, security analysts said.
-In a statement to CNN, a Proud Boys spokesman said it “is definitely not" his group.
+While the emails, which demanded that voters change their party affiliation to the Republican Party and vote for President Donald Trump or “we will come after you,” appeared to come from info @officialproudboys[].com, the address was inauthentic, security analysts said.
+The Proud Boys denied they were behind the messages.

 How security analysts used intelligence from the video to attribute the email scheme has not been previously reported.